WeiDUorg/weidu/README-WeiDU-Changes.txt

 Version 237:
   * The argument to --use-lang is lower-cased.
   * Add --version option.
+  * setup-foo-bar(.exe) does not fail to find its TP2 file.

 Version 236:
   * HANDLE_AUDIO and HANDLE_TILESETS delete the decompressed files